harveyl888/harveyl888.github.io/_drafts/dr-2017-09-08-KEGG-neo4j.md

 Of the KEGG tables, the following are most of interest:

-  -  reaction: Information on individual reactions (id tag(entry), reaction name, definition of reaction, equation, list of rclass, pathways on which it can be found, enzyme involved in reaction)
+  -  <span style="font-size:larger;">reaction:</span> Information on individual reactions (id tag(entry), reaction name, definition of reaction, equation, list of rclass, pathways on which it can be found, enzyme involved in reaction)
-  -  rclass: Information on different reaction classes (id tag (entry), definition of reaction class, pathways on which it can be found,  series of pairs of compounds which undergo the reaction (substrate and product pairs), reactions in which this reaction class can be found)
+  -  <span style="font-size:larger;">rclass:</span> Information on different reaction classes (id tag (entry), definition of reaction class, pathways on which it can be found,  series of pairs of compounds which undergo the reaction (substrate and product pairs), reactions in which this reaction class can be found)
-  -  compound: Information on compounds (id tag (entry), name, formula, accurate mass, pathways on which it can be found)
+  -  <span style="font-size:larger;">compound:</span> Information on compounds (id tag (entry), name, formula, accurate mass, pathways on which it can be found)
-  -  enzyme: Information on enzymes (id tag (entry), name, reaction in which its involved, substrate and product information, pathways on which it can be found)
+  -  <span style="font-size:larger;">enzyme:</span> Information on enzymes (id tag (entry), name, reaction in which its involved, substrate and product information, pathways on which it can be found)

 The xml files contain three types of element, namely *entry* (compounds and enzymes), *relation* (connections between entries) and *reaction^ (information on reactions between substrates/products).